dowdm/angular-roland/README.md

 #### By Matt Dowdney

 ### This is a partial clone of the Roland US website from https://www.roland.com/us/ as viewed from a medium sized viewport(desktop/laptop).
 The main objectives will be 1) resembling the main page from a component perspective(roughly); 2)connecting to  a product database to retrieve products' information (note: news and videos will not be in a database); 3)routing to different product pages dynamically.
+The only "fully" developed models and database are for the products.

-## Current User Stories
+## User Stories

 | View  | Feature | Component |
 | ----- | --- | --- |